 When asked to identify the public health problem of primary concern in the community where they practiced, providers' top three responses were obesity, substance abuse, and mental health (Figure 14).
 It should be noted that the survey had a pre-defined list of top concerns to choose from.
-The community survey allowed the respondent to provide any response, which was recorded verbatim.
-Direct comparison between the community and provider surveys is not possible.
+The community Parkview Health 2016 CHNA: Huntington County 14